mydaytrip/partner-api/source/includes/trip-api.md

 {
    "bookingId": "72r537a9-b846-4b46-b638-de8121337229",
    "bookingReference": "72R537",
+   "meetAndGreet": false,
    "meetingPosition": {
       "lat": 46.067648,
       "lon": 7.775185,
       "description": "the train station in Tasch",
       "time": "2022-12-05T18:00:00Z",
       "instructions": "As vehicle entry into Zermatt is heavily restricted, your driver will meet you nearby at the train station in Tasch, which can be reached by transit from Zermatt within about 10 minutes.
-Your driver will be waiting at the taxi stand just outside the entrance to the train station.", "meetAndGreet": false
+Your driver will be waiting at the taxi stand just outside the entrance to the train station."
    },
    "dropOffPosition": {
       "lat": 45.4374041,